Ritaotao/pymtattl/README.md

   - **turnstile**: holds turnstile data
   - **name_keys**: a matching table to lookup station name given remote and booth
   - **file_names**: names of data files that are already in **turnstile** table

+* `data_path`:

-* If have already run `download_to_txt()`, will use text files within data folder directory (insatnce attribute)
+  - `''` | `None`: must run `download_to_txt()` first, then the function uses text files within data folder directory (instance attribute)

-* `data_path`: can also specify a data folder directory to search for existing data text files
+  - Otherwise, specify a full data folder directory to search for existing data text files

-* If can not find local text files, ask if prefer to download text files first or directly store in the database (use with caution, could be very slow!)
+* If can not find local text files, choose to download text files first or directly store in the database (use with caution, could be very slow!)

+* Returns database directory

 More to come...